plotly/plotly.py-docs/notebooks/templates.md

 Here is an example of changing to default theme to `"plotly_white"` and then constructing a scatter plot with plotly express without providing a template.

+> Note: Default themes persist for the duration of a single session, but they do not persist across sessions.
+If you are working in an IPython kernel, this means that default themes will persist for the life of the kernel, but they will not persist across kernel restarts.

 ```python
 import plotly.io as pio
 import plotly.express as px